 A few months ago I downloaded the app ‘Nextdoor’.
 I live in a very busy community, so there was a large amount of activity from my neighbors already.
 There were posts for pet sitters, someone selling a sofa, and even someone commenting about how much they loved the neighborhood.
+It really made me wonder, who are my neighbors?
 It was only a few days after we downloaded the app we came across a white Husky lounging in our yard.
-White Husky.. no tags..
+White Husky, no tags.

 Then it dawned on us.
 Someone on Nextdoor had posted a few days earlier about their lost white Husky with no tags!
 We pulled up the app, found the phone number they had posted, and not even a half an hour later the husky was reunited with his family.

 At its core, Nextdoor is a social network for your neighborhood.
 Its existence is entirely rooted on the friendliness and amiability of your neighbors.
 After all, the archetype of American neighborhoods typically conjures images of a friendly wave and borrowing cups of sugar from the family next door.